Estimated reading time: 8 minutes

 Breweries in Port Stephens

 Murray’s Craft Brewing co

-One of the best craft breweries you can find near to Sydney is Murray’s.
+One of the best craft breweries you can find near Sydney is Murray’s and a must-stop on a Port Stephens day tour from Sydney.
 They offer the best in the class ales and really worth a brewery tour from Sydney.
 A humble beginning from Taylors Arms near Port Stephens, today they produce craft Ales, Gins, and vodka.
-The core range of Murray’s includes Whale Ale, XPA with a German twist, East coast larger, and Fred IPA.
+The core range of Murray’s includes Whale Ale, XPA with a German twist, East Coast larger, and Fred IPA.
 But our choice is Angry Man Ale (classic US pale ale).
 It is the bolder hop character of a hybrid between US and English pale ale.
-If you are driving from Sydney, Murray’s located on the left on Bobs Farm.
-They open all year round except Christmas day.
+If you are driving from Sydney, Murray’s is located on the left on Bob’s Farm.
+They open all year round except Christmas Day.
 The opening time covers from 10 am to 6 pm each day.

 What’s the best brewery in Central Coast worth a trip from Sydney?